alianza-clyne/ABND-Tour-Grenada-The-Isle-of-Spice/README.md

 # Tour Grenada - The Isle of Spice
 This is the Tour Guide App for [Udacity's Android Basics Nanodegree](https://www.udacity.com/course/android-basics-nanodegree-by-google--nd803)!
-This tour takes you on a tour of the Caribbean island of Grenada (nicknamed the Isle of Spice).
+This app takes you on a tour of the Caribbean island of Grenada (nicknamed the Isle of Spice).

 With this app, you’ll learn the basics of Grenada as well as explore things to do, hotels/resorts, and dining options!
 You’ll even be able to learn about artists whose artwork was molded by the luscious breezes of the Isle of Spice!